dwhiffing/fury/content/aar/nf/nf27_aj/body.md

 north, and then the main body launches east, taking jammers and tankers and every single Phoenix I have, and leaving only a pair of ready F-18s and a few re-arming F-14s to defend the carrier.
 Their target?
-The enemy tanker line!
+The enemy tanker line\!
 If I can punch through and kill that I figure it might disrupt any planned operations directed at my receding carrier group.

 As the aircraft head out they are passed by a wave of TLAMs headed for